Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 Philip Stinson, a criminal justice professor at Bowling Green State University, said 11 non-federal law officers, including Chauvin, have been convicted of murder for on-duty deaths since 2005.
 The penalties for the nine who were sentenced before Chauvin ranged from from six years, nine months, to life behind bars, with the median being 15 years.

-With Chauvin’s sentencing, the Floyd family faced something few Black American families have experienced: In the rare instances in which officers accused of brutality or other misconduct against Black people have gone to trial, the list of acquittals and mistrials is longer than the list of sentencings after conviction.
+With Chauvin’s sentencing, the Floyd family and Black America faced something of a rarity: In the small number of instances in which officers accused of brutality or other misconduct against Black people have gone to trial, the list of acquittals and mistrials is longer than the list of sentencings after conviction.

 In recent years, the acquittals have included officers tried in the deaths of Philando Castile in suburban Minneapolis and Terence Crutcher in Tulsa, Oklahoma.
-Two mistrials were declared over the death of Samuel Dubose in Cincinnati, Ohio.
+Two mistrials were declared over the death of Samuel Dubose in Cincinnati.

-“That’s why the world has watched this trial, because it is a rare occurrence,” said Arizona-based civil rights attorney Benjamin Taylor, who has represented victims of police brutality in court.
+“That’s why the world has watched this trial, because it is a rare occurrence,” said Arizona-based civil rights attorney Benjamin Taylor, who has represented victims of police brutality.
 “Everybody knows that this doesn’t happen every day.”

 Several people interviewed in Minneapolis before Chauvin’s sentencing said they wanted to see a tough sentence.